lreynaldoj/react-yt-flexible/README.md

 ## Live Demo

-Check out our <a href="https://codesandbox.io/p/github/luiserj/react-yt-flexible-examples/main?import=true" target="_blank">live demo 23</a> to see `ReactYTFlexible` in action and explore more usage examples.
+Check out our [live demo](https://codesandbox.io/p/github/luiserj/react-yt-flexible-examples/main?import=true) to see `ReactYTFlexible` in action and explore more usage examples.

 ## Key Features